asiajo/face_detection_algorithms_comparison/ReadMe.md

 time [INFO] Dlib Hog                   found faces on  880, out of 1127 pictures in 19837 milliseconds.
 On    6 pictures it made a mistake and found more than one face.
 Achieved accuracy of correct findings: 78% and mistake rate: 00% time [INFO] Dlib cnn                   found faces on  876, out of 1127 pictures in 12952 milliseconds.
 On    5 pictures it made a mistake and found more than one face.
 Achieved accuracy of correct findings: 77% and mistake rate: 00% time [INFO] face recognition using hog found faces on 1012, out of 1127 pictures in 54771 milliseconds.
 On    9 pictures it made a mistake and found more than one face.
-Achieved accuracy of correct findings: 89% and mistake rate: 00%
+Achieved accuracy of correct findings: 89% and mistake rate: 00% time [INFO] face recognition using cnn found faces on 1053, out of 1127 pictures in 35579 milliseconds.
+On   11 pictures it made a mistake and found more than one face.
+Achieved accuracy of correct findings: 93% and mistake rate: 00%
 </pre></code>

 It also generates folder with wrongly classified pictures.
 If too many faces were detected on the photo - it draws rectangles around found faces.